daiphuongngo/Python-Machine-Learning-Deep-Learning-AI/README.md

 0/ From intelligence & learning to AI & ML.
 The TEFPA framework.

-Introduction to list of final projects"
+Introduction to list of final projects

 1/ Predictions: introduction to linear models